-Part of the Peri-Urban Group of Rural Councils, Moorabool Shire faces a significant financial challenge in funding this population growth from its current rates base.
+Part of Peri-Urban Councils Victoria, Moorabool Shire faces a significant financial challenge in funding this population growth from its current rates base.

 For instance, Moorabool Shire is responsible for maintaining and building a road network that stretches the equivalent distance from Melbourne to Newcastle.
-However it has less than one third of the rates revenue that regional city councils can access to fund its road construction and maintenance requirements.
+However, it has less than one third of the rates revenue that regional city councils can access to fund its road construction and maintenance requirements.
 The financial challenge will be exacerbated in peri-urban Shires like Moorabool, as the burden of service provision will fall disproportionally on them in the future.